00I0/H-CEMM/README.md

     - `interactive_plots.ipynb` - Jupyter notebook for interactive visualization of the data and some processing steps.
       Please keep in mind that since this notebook uses costume output widgets it might not work with specific cloud services such as Google Colab
+    - `cell_segmentation.ipynb` - This notebook focuses on segmenting cell images and analyzing their properties.
+It includes methods for preprocessing images, applying segmentation algorithms, and extracting quantitative information about the cells.
+It also explores the implications of cell segmentation to the homogenizing algorithm.

 # Script Functionality

 - **diffusion_model_plotter.py:**

-  This script generates plots from the output of diffusion simulations.
-It uses parameters defined in csv file with similar structure to `dirichlet_boundary_adaptive_dt_optimized.csv`.
+  This script generates plots from the output of an IVBCP fitting.
+It uses parameters defined in csv file with similar structure to `adaptive_dt.csv`.

 - **misc_plotter.py:**